MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/overview-cloud-policy.md

 - If you want to see the next time a device running Windows is scheduled to check with Cloud Policy, look at the FetchInterval under HKEY_CURRENT_USER\Software\Microsoft\Office\16.0\Common\CloudPolicy.
 The value is expressed in minutes.
 For example, 1440, which equates to 24 hours.

 - If you want to see the next time a device running Windows is scheduled to check with Cloud Policy, look at the FetchInterval under HKEY_CURRENT_USER\Software\Microsoft\Office\16.0\Common\CloudPolicy.
 The value is expressed in minutes.
 For example, 1440, which equates to 24 hours.

-Note: you may encounter a FetchInterval value of 0.
-If this value exists the client will wait 24 hours from the last check in before attempting to check with Cloud Policy again.
+- You may encounter a FetchInterval value of 0.
+If this value exists, the client will wait 24 hours from the last check in before attempting to check with Cloud Policy again.